-During times of financial hardship, it makes sense to cover essential living expenses like food, rent, or a mortgage before you worry about other bills.
+During times of financial hardship, it makes sense to cover essential living expenses such as food, rent, or a mortgage before you worry about other bills.
 There may even come a time when credit card payments need to be pushed to the back burner.
 If you could get some breathing room with your bills for a few months, you could pick up payments where you left off.

 Unfortunately, skipping your credit card payments can damage your credit score, and you could wind up paying substantial late fees—while your debt continues to grow.